How to Use Cloudinary with Astro: Complete Guide

 Wrapping Up

 Cloudinary handles the entire image optimization pipeline so you do not have to.
 Upload once, serve everywhere, in any size and format.
 For Astro sites where page speed matters (and it always does), offloading image optimization to Cloudinary is one of the highest-impact improvements you can make with minimal code changes.
+Reach for the official astro-cloudinary package first, and drop down to the manual URL helper when you want zero extra runtime dependencies.

 Related Articles